 1. Access to finance

-Impact is an increasingly important item on investors' agendas, and one that is proving hard to ignore.
+The impact is an increasingly important item on investors' agendas and one that is proving hard to ignore.
 For organizations looking to access funding, Getting ahead by embedding good impact practice and measuring relevant impact will ensure your social enterprise stands out from the crowd in a competitive bidding process.
-Demonstrating exactly how you deliver on your mission can make the difference between securing funding and missing a valuable opportunity.
+Demonstrating exactly how you deliver on your mission can make the difference between securing funding and missing a valuable opportunity

-2. Measuring impact is the sign of a well-run ship
+2. Social Enterprise Impact Measurement is the sign of a well-run ship

-3. Let impact data tell story to stakeholders
+3. Let impact data tell a story to stakeholders

 5. Achieving your purpose

-As social organizations, your mission and purpose is central to your existence and reason for being.
+As a social organization, your mission and purpose are central to your existence and reason for being.
 Delivering on that mission is why you carry out your work, so having definitive proof of how you are achieving your aims and to what extent is paramount.
 Impact is a valuable tool for ensuring more is done better, for the benefit of society.
-The question is not whether or not to measure impact, but how to do it effectively and efficiently, and how to ensure that it is embedded into your organization.
+The question is not whether or not to measure impact, but how to do it effectively and efficiently, and how to ensure that it is embedded into your organization